 Lions overcome big effort by Fields, beat Bears 31-30

-CHICAGO (AP) — Jamaal Williams scored on a 1-yard run in the closing minutes, Jared Goff threw for 236 yards and a touchdown, and the Detroit Lions overcame another spectacular effort by Chicago's Justin Fields to beat the Bears 31-30 on Sunday.
+Jamaal Williams scored on a 1-yard run in the closing minutes, Jared Goff threw for 236 yards and a touchdown, and Detroit overcame another dazzling effort by Chicago's Justin Fields to beat the Bears 31-30 on Sunday.

 Fields ran for 147 yards and two scores, after going for 178 the previous week against Miami — the highest rushing total by an NFL quarterback in a regular-season game since at least 1940.
-He became the only quarterback in the Super Bowl era with multiple rushing touchdowns of 60-plus yards in the same season.
+He became the only quarterback in the Super Bowl era with multiple rushing touchdowns of 60-plus yards in the same season, and both came in the past two games.
+He scrambled 61 yards for a score in the loss to the Dolphins.

-Fields also threw for 167 yards and two scores, including a 50-yarder to Cole Kmet.
+Fields also threw for 167 yards and two TDs, including a 50-yarder to Cole Kmet against Detroit.
+But the Bears lost for the sixth time in seven games despite scoring 29 or more for the fourth straight week.

+"Just finish," Fields said.
+"We're putting up about 30 points a game.
+So just finish and we'll get those late-game drives."

 Goff completed 19 of 26 passes.